tianiedwards98/election-analysis/README.md

  ## Challenge Overview
   Adding on to the previous tasks of the election audit of a recent local congressional election

-  1.Get the voter turnout for each county
+  1. Get the voter turnout for each county
-  2.Calculate the percentage of votes for each county out of the total count 3.Get the county with the highest turnout
+  2. Calculate the percentage of votes for each county out of the total count
+  3. Get the county with the highest turnout

  ## Challenge Summary
 The analysis of the election show that: